pjtunstall/river-run/README.md

 ## Overview

-This website was made as part of an application process.
-The brief was simple: to create a website that would introduce yourself, say why you want a career in web development, and showcase some of your projects.
+This website was made for an application process.
+The brief: to create a website that would introduce yourself, say why you want a career in web development, and showcase some of your projects.
 I thought it would be a nice opportunity to explore web components.

 ## Credits

-The map background images were made with [Inkarnate](https://inkarnate.com/), an online tool that lets you put together maps in a variety of vantasy styles.
+I used the fantasy map-making tool [Inkarnate](https://inkarnate.com/) to draw the river.